apache/dolphinscheduler/docs/docs/en/guide/metrics/metrics.md

 * dolphinscheduler_task_success_count: Indicates the number of tasks has been successful.
 * dolphinscheduler_task_timeout_count: Indicates the number of tasks has been timeout.
 * dolphinscheduler_task_retry_count: Indicates the number of tasks has been retry.
+* dolphinscheduler_task_failover_count: Indicates the number of tasks has been failover.

 ## Worker Metrics